Share this post on:

 • Importantly, Eights dislikes being vulnerable and expressing any vulnerable feelings—and regularly denies the existence of such surfaces.

-• In contrast, Fours feel vulnerable emotions regularly and can even handle some degree of comfort in an authentic and deep experience of their vulnerability.
+• In contrast, Fours regularly experience vulnerable emotions and can even handle some degree of comfort in an authentic and deep experience of their vulnerability.

 • Eights have difficulty recognizing their physical limits, dependency needs, and softer emotions.